-Grant support for restocking of conifers changed with the introduction of Rural Development Contracts in Scotland in 2008.
+Grant support for restocking with conifers changed with the introduction of Rural Development Contracts in Scotland in 2008.
 As a result, grant aid was no longer available for restocking with Sitka spruce in many cases.
-No estimate has been included for restocking of Sitka spruce in Scotland that is no longer supported by grants.
-It is therefore likely that conifer restocking in Scotland in recent years is under-reported in this release and other statistics.
-A new Forestry Grant Scheme was launched in Scotland in March 2015.
+No estimate has been included for restocking with Sitka spruce in the private sector in Scotland that is no longer supported by grants.
+It is therefore likely that conifer restocking in Scotland in recent years is underreported in this release and other statistics.
+The Forestry Grant Scheme was launched in Scotland in March 2015.